IntermediateContent SEO

 Can all content experience decay?

-Yes, all content is subject to decay, but the rate at which it happens can vary depending on factors like topic relevance and competition.
+Yes, all content is subject to decay, but the rate at which it happens can vary depending on factors like topic relevance, competition, and changes in user behavior.
+Content that addresses evergreen topics may decay more slowly than content tied to trends or news.

 How often should I update my content?